commul/all4ling/content/zeitshift/participate.md

 - increased awareness of Tyrolean history and culture
 - increased understanding of research procedures (e.g. digitisation and data quality)
 - possibility of influencing changes in project methodology, objectives, development, results or dissemination
-- open access to project data, which you can reuse in your own project as you please
+- increased familiarity with data that you might use in your own projects
 - acknowledgement of your contribution in academic publications and on our website <!-- LINK TO COMMUNITY PAGE, WHEN AVAILABLE -->
 - self-contained, casual tasks you can do whenever suits you best
 - discover new interests, likeminded people and communities